SonChanhyuk/RecognitionHelpers/README.md

 ---
 ## Directory Structure
+- speech_recognition : This folder is for practice and learning of speech recognition.
 - emotion_recognition: This folder is for practice and learning of emotion recognition.
 - model_state_dict: This contains the parameters of the trained models.
 - templates : These are HTML files to be displayed in the demo app.